 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Angst?
-What Angst?: Fry and Leela don't seem too bothered by the idea that everything in the universe is frozen in place besides them in the series finale.
+Fry and Leela don't seem too bothered by the idea that everything in the universe is frozen in place besides them in the series finale.
 Well, they did have each other.

 Played for Laughs in the pilot, where Fry actually expresses joy for leaving his old time period, though a later episode suggests that he just convinced himself that his past was horrible because he knew he could never go back.